unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/03_documentation.md

 * Download your API's documentation
 * Get the Swagger definition of your API

 APISpark will also provide automatic documentation for existing APIs that are not hosted by APISpark.
-In this case, please visit the section called [Document existing web APIs through APISpark Descriptors](technical-resources/apispark/guide/document/overview "Document existing web APIs through APISpark Descriptors").
+In this case, please visit the [APISpark Descriptors](technical-resources/apispark/guide/document/overview "APISpark Descriptors") section.

 # Make your API documentation public